In this article:

 - Cosigning is when someone, usually a relative or friend, cosigns a loan to help you establish a credit history.
 The consigner must have strong credit scores, and they are likely able to qualify for better interest rates and credit terms than you would have yourself.
 Cosigning can have risks, especially if you fail to make payments on the loan, which can affect both of your credit scores as a result.

-There will soon be a way for you to improve your credit scores by factoring in previously uncounted payments, such as utility and cell phone bills, through a new, free platform called Experian Boost.
+There is a way for you to improve your credit scores by factoring in previously uncounted payments, such as utility and cell phone bills, through a new, free product called Experian Boost.

-Through this new opt-in platform, consumers will be able to allow Experian to connect to their bank accounts to identify utility and telecom payment history.
+Through this new opt-in product, consumers can allow Experian to connect to their bank accounts to identify utility and telecom payment history.
 After a consumer verifies the data and confirms they want it added to their Experian credit file, an updated FICO® Score will be delivered in real time.

-Experian Boost will be available in early 2019, but you can visit experian.com/boost now to register for early access.
+Visit experian.com/boost now to register.
 By signing up for a free Experian membership, you will receive a free credit report and FICO® Score immediately and will be one of the first to experience Experian Boost.

 You have options if you are just starting to build your credit.
 Being approved is the first step, but managing your credit well is the next and most important step during your lifetime.
 Credit reports reflect your credit history and help lenders decide if they can trust that you will manage your debts over time.
 If you don't pay your debts on time, you will lose that trust and your credit score may suffer.
 Monitor your credit report for free using the Experian Financial Profile tool.